smarticoai/public-api/docs/classes/WSAPI.md

 ▸ **getStorePurchasedItems**(): `Promise`<[`TStoreItem`](../interfaces/TStoreItem.md)[]\>

-Returns all the purchased store items available the current user Example usage:
+Returns purchased items based on the provided parameters.
+"Limit" and "offset" indicate the range of items to be fetched.
+The maximum number of items per request is limited to 20.
+You can leave this params empty and by default it will return list of purchased items ranging from 0 to 20.
+Example usage:
 ```
 _smartico.api.getStorePurchasedItems().then((result) => {
      console.log(result);
  });
 ```

 #### Returns